I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 The answer depends on your definition of the word, breakfast.

-Breakfast comes from two words, break and fast, which can be defined as “break your fast” or “stop fasting.”
+Breakfast comes from two words, break and fast, which can be defined as “break the fast” or “stop fasting.”

 Every morning you wake up in a fasted state.
 How many hours you’ve fasted depend on when you had your last meal the previous day, and how many hours of sleep you had.
 You break your fast with the first meal you have after those long hours of fasting.